FelixOnline/v2/content/articles/2015-3-17-around-the-world-in-19-festivals.md

 Well, here’s your chance!
 Forget about your friends’ stereotypical gap years around Thailand or Australia and take on this new travel challenge: festival hopping!
 Because everyone in Imperial deserves a break.

-__Suggested itineraries:__
+Suggested itineraries:

 _The summer festival hop:_

-Start off with _Galungan Festival_ in __Bali __on 15th July, then head to__ Kyoto __to enjoy the rest of _Gion Matsuri_ for the rest of July.
-You then have three weeks to explore SE Asia before you fly to __Spain__for_La Tomatia_.
-Give yourself a month to wander across the Mediterranean Ocean before joining a tour to witness the ancient _Gerewol festival _in __Niger__ before it’s time to return to Imperial in October.
+Start off with _Galungan Festival_ in Bali on 15th July, then head to Kyoto to enjoy the rest of _Gion Matsuri_ for the rest of July.
+You then have three weeks to explore SE Asia before you fly to Spainfor_La Tomatia_.
+Give yourself a month to wander across the Mediterranean Ocean before joining a tour to witness the ancient _Gerewol festival _in Niger before it’s time to return to Imperial in October.

 _Spring parties haul:_

-For the life and soul of this world who wants to take a break before committing for a career, pick your poison and start off either at __Rio de Jairo, Venice or New Orleans.__ After celebrating _Lent_ in style during February, make sure you make your way to __India__in March for the colourful _Holi festival. _You then have roughly a month before _Coachella_ starts in the party capital __Las Vegas__, where you are free to stay for live or carry on road-tripping through America.
+For the life and soul of this world who wants to take a break before committing for a career, pick your poison and start off either at Rio de Jairo, Venice or New Orleans.
+After celebrating _Lent_ in style during February, make sure you make your way to Indiain March for the colourful _Holi festival. _You then have roughly a month before _Coachella_ starts in the party capital Las Vegas, where you are free to stay for live or carry on road-tripping through America.

-__

 _Southern Hemisphere Run:_

 What would live be like down under?
-Start your journey by easing yourself in __Indonesia__’s _Gawai Dayak__festival_and immersing yourself in the Dakay people’s harvest ritual on 1st June.
-Then head to __Peru__ and experience the _festival of the sun - ___ ___Inti Raymi_on Southern Hemisphere’s winter solstice.
-You can end your journey here or travel through South America for two months (or drop by __Bali__for _Galungan_ in July) before heading to __Argentina__for the free _Tango festival._
+Start your journey by easing yourself in Indonesia’s _Gawai Dayakfestival_and immersing yourself in the Dakay people’s harvest ritual on 1st June.
+Then head to Peru and experience the _festival of the sun - _ _Inti Raymi_on Southern Hemisphere’s winter solstice.
+You can end your journey here or travel through South America for two months (or drop by Balifor _Galungan_ in July) before heading to Argentinafor the free _Tango festival._

 Of course, the above itineraries are merely my fantasy and a suggestion; however, with the amount of people going on a round-the-world trips, making world famous festivals as the focus doesn’t sound that bad.
 Whether you want to hop for two, three or twenty festivals over a month, two months or a year, here are a few tips to help you plan the journey of you life:

-____

-__Flights:__
+Flights:

-Most of you would probably immediately type in Skyscanner’s website, or Easyjet and Ryanair, but for multi-stop or long haul tickets __STA Travel__ is probably the best deal out there you can find.
-With _price beat guarantee _and _£__49 deposit_ to secure flights, it’s the ultimate student travel company.
+Most of you would probably immediately type in Skyscanner’s website, or Easyjet and Ryanair, but for multi-stop or long haul tickets STA Travel is probably the best deal out there you can find.
+With _price beat guarantee _and _£49 deposit_ to secure flights, it’s the ultimate student travel company.
 Sample itineraries such as The Big Boomerang fly you across Europe, Asia, Australia and America through 11 stops for £1,399 and you are free to create your own itinerary!

 For those who are still skeptical about the price – my sister recently booked her return tickets to LA after researching for days and saved £30.